 Blind Bailing is the Best Fix for Target Panic

 Target panic is analogous to the shank in golf.
 It does not happen often and some never experience it, however, when it does occur, the problem intensifies into a complete loss of confidence in your ability to shoot your bow.
 What exactly is target panic?
-Well, it is similar to buck fever in that the symptoms are relatable and include the inability to place the sight on the target, difficulty releasing an arrow, and/or consistently missing your aiming spot.
+Well, it is similar to buck fever in that the symptoms are relate-able and include the inability to place the sight on the target, difficulty releasing an arrow, and/or consistently missing your aiming spot.
 Some see it as a condition where their release is rushed or jerking just before arrow release, while others simply cannot hold their pin on the target long enough to make an accurate shot.
 Target panic can be blamed on a psychological condition in which you literally panic as your aiming narrows in anticipation for the shot.
 To avoid this problem, you need target panic solutions like blind bailing to regain confidence in your ability to make accurate shots.

 Solving Target Panic with 3 Steps